 Out of China

-Liuyang cargo typically moves through Shanghai, Ningbo, or Yueyang.
+Liuyang cargo typically moves through Huangpu Old Port, Shenzhen, Shanghai, or Ningbo.
 Shanghai has the most carrier options and the sharpest long-haul rates to the Americas, Europe and the Middle East.
 Ningbo is often better to Asia.
 Inland Liuyang → port runs $300–600, so let the ocean savings decide.

 At destination